 As part of the early development of a Neighbourhood Plan, the Steering Group agreed to establish a sub-group which was given the specific task of producing a Place Appraisal.
 This was published as a draft 'living document' in November 2017 and formed a major part of the Stage Two public consultation process undertaken in the period December 2017 to January 2018.
 Feedback received was given careful consideration and incorporated into a revised document.
-The Place Appraisal has been continuously reviewed throughout the Sutton Poyntz Neighbourhood Plan.
+The Place Appraisal has been continuously reviewed throughout the planning process to ensure accuracy and consistency, particularly where referenced by the Neighbourhood Plan and was closed upon submission of the final version of the Plan.